ywatanabe1989/genai/templates/General.md

   - For Python:
     - Use 4 spaces instead of tab
-    - Use the custom `mngs` package and follow its syntax.
+    - Use the custom `scitex` package and follow its syntax.
-      -  Note that `mngs.plt` is a wrapper for `matplotlib.pyplot`, but their usage differs.
+      -  Note that `scitex.plt` is a wrapper for `matplotlib.pyplot`, but their usage differs.
       -  DO NOT CHANGE THE FORMATS
          -  DO NEVER EDIT `run_main`